B2B Customer Interviews: Are They Different?

 Three B2B Front-End Goals

 First, collaborate deeply.
-Expect more out of your interview with a hydraulic hose buyer than with a garden hose buyer.
+Expect more out of your B2B customer interviews with a hydraulic hose buyer than with a garden hose buyer.
 You can have an intelligent, peer-to-peer conversation about pressure ratings, ﬂuid speciﬁcations, etc. And expect greater interest, since your innovations can help the hydraulics engineer become a hero with his next new product.
 Without innovative suppliers, his path to acclaim and personal satisfaction is a difﬁcult one.

 Second, “pre-sell” your product.
 Nothing makes someone want to buy a product as much as helping to design it. @aim_institute Here’s where the smaller number of industrial customers works to your advantage.
 You can’t engage a million toothpaste consumers, but what could you do with your ten largest print paste customers?
 I’ve found this “engagement” to be a great beneﬁt which—as we’ll see—is under-exploited with traditional VOC methods.